tamen23/tamen23/README.md

 - :mortar_board:  I’m currently a Data Engineer Student at EPITECH PARIS  ...
+- 💼 I’m a Data Engineer at Société Générale
 - 🌱 I’m currently learning Python, SQL and Apache Spark
 - 👯 I’m looking to collaborate on passionating project in Data, IA and Web development
 - 💬 Ask me about IA, Machine Learning and Data processing